 We Teach Our Method of Music Selection In Our Facilitator Training Program

-Some Of the Artists and Songs We Use
+Some of the Artists and Songs We Use

-Want to Explore Breathwork Music More?
+Want to Explore Music for Breathwork More?

-For those of you interested in finding a particular track, or in exploring some of the amazing inspiring music used, Music for Breathwork is a site that has music for a different type of breathwork (Holotropic); many of the tracks that we use, but not all, are on this website: https://musicforbreathwork.com
+For those of you interested in finding a particular track, or in exploring some of the amazing inspiring music used, Music for Breathwork is a site that has music for a different type of breathwork (Holotropic).
+Many of the tracks that we use, but not all, are on this website: https://musicforbreathwork.com

 We wish you happy exploring.
-May you find music that inspires and supports as you continue to process and integrate your breathwork session!
+May you find music that inspires and supports you, as you continue to process and integrate your breathwork session!